The Throwaways (film): Plot

-When the infamous hacker Drew Reynolds is captured by the CIA, he is faced with a choice.
-Either to spend his life in jail or work for them.
-Reynolds agrees to work for the CIA should he be able to form his own squad team called the “Throwaways.”
+When infamous hacker Drew Reynolds is captured by the CIA, he is given a choice: Spend his life in prison or work for them.
+He agrees to work for the CIA in the condition that he can form his own team, the “Throwaways.”
 This team was seen as expendable and deemed the worst in the whole organization.

 The film opens with lone wolf patriot and black hat hacker Drew Reynolds living in solitude and doing what he does best: hacking anyone he feels is a threat to America and the free world, including various jihadist and other terrorist organizations and militia groups.
 His friend in cybersecurity, Erik, alerts him that the CIA has tracked him down and though he manages to briefly elude them, he is captured.
-Upon meeting with him, Agents Holden (a former mentor of Drew) and Connelly offer him a deal: spend 30 years to life in prison or work for them to catch an even greater threat.
-An unidentified hacker has somehow managed to tap into Chicago's power grid using a volatile program known as "Pantheon" and shut it down completely thanks to a special encryption key that allows him access to the entire Internet and World Wide Web and beyond.
-If this device gets into the wrong hands, the entire world will be at the mercy of any number of terrorists, most likely the highest bidder.
-Offered a deal where he could forego a possible life sentence if he agrees to use his expertise to locate this hacker, Drew accepts in exchange for total immunity on one condition: he picks the team of experts he will be working with.
+Upon meeting with him, Agents Holden (a former mentor of Drew) and Connelly offer him a deal: Spend 30 years to life in prison, or help them catch an even greater threat.
+An unidentified hacker has somehow managed to shut down Chicago's power grid using a volatile program known as "Pantheon", which utilizes a special encryption key that gives him the hacker access to the entire Internet and World Wide Web and beyond.
+If the device gets into the wrong hands, the entire world will be at the mercy of any number of terrorists, most likely the highest bidder.
+Drew agreed to help track down the hacker in exchange for total immunity, on one condition: He picks the team of experts he will be working with.